FrancoSpeziali/node-form-validation/README.md

 3. Assign to this variable the `new FormData()` constructor, passing into the constructor the `target` property of the `event` object.

-4. Inside the `formFields` object, create the property `username`, and assign to this the username value from the form using the following code `formData.get('userName')`
+4. Inside the `formFields` object, create the property `username`, and assign to this the username value from the form using the following code `formData.get('username')`

 5. Do the same for the rest of the form fields.